ecr-developer/uber-challenge-email/README.md

 3. Description - Task description that will be execute;

 * I'm not going to replicate all the stages, but for some of the stories that I consider important, I'm going to create a document similar to Sprint Planning, to help with the explanation.
+* When refinements exist, the task number will be a link.

 ## Announcements